 The Telerik UI for Xamarin Samples is the application you can find in the app stores (Google Play, Apple App Store and Windows Store).
 It is highly polished and has many scenario-specific use cases designed to show off a subset of features for each component.

 You can access the Xamarin Samples application in the following ways:

 - If you have already installed Telerik UI for Xamarin, navigate to the /[installation-path]/Telerik UI for Xamarin [version]/QSF/ folder and open the

 - You can explore the code directly in the Xamarin Samples repository on GitHub;

-- You can install it from the corresponding app store (Google Play, Apple App Store or Windows Store).
+- You can install it from the corresponding app store (Google Play, Apple App Store or Microsoft Store).